redpanda-data/connect/website/docs/components/metrics/influxdb.md

 ### `interval`

-how often to send metrics.
+A duration string indicating how often metrics should be flushed.

 Type: `string`